juliafbowman/Hello-Roomie/README.md

 ## About
 * HelloRoomie is a roommate finder app that helps find compatible roommates through smart matching we call 'Best Matches' and customizable filters.

-Users can create posts, browse listings , and contact the posters via email,phone-number, or other socials.
+*  Users can create posts, browse listings , and contact the posters via email,phone-number, or other socials.

-*
+### Key Features
+#### Best Matches Algorithm
+* Suggests ideal roommates by analyzing post descriptions (keywords you are looking for)
+#### Advanced Filters
+* Search by location, max rent wanted, age, and preferences (smoking / drinking socially)
+#### Post Listings
+* Create and browse posts with multiple contact options (email, phone and social media)

 ## How to use this project<!-- Required -->
 <!--